 13. NWDAF sends Nnrf_NFDiscovery _request to NRF to discover the DCAF-2 that is serving the UE currently.

 14. NRF sends the Nnrf_NFDiscovery_response with the discovered identity of DCAF-2.

-Editor's note: Whether steps 13 and 14 can be achieved via UDR instead of NRF is FFS.

 15. NWDAF exposes the requested analytics to UE via DCAF-2.